The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Nominated by: Kenneth Hui Tyler Britten John Griffith Rob Hirschfeld Mark Collier Maish Saidel-Keesing Melvin Hillsman Arkady Kanevsky Shane Wang Edgar Magana

 I have been in the OpenStack community since 2013 and I am currently participating in the Product WG, Enterprise WG and I also helped to define the newly created Active User Contributor (AUC) designation in the OpenStack community.
-At IBM Cloud, I am an Offering Manager focused on open-source collaboration, product strategy, and participate extensively in OpenStack user committee initiatives.
+At Athenahealth, I am focused on our infrastructure/cloud services strategy, operations, and participate extensively in OpenStack user committee initiatives.
 My background includes server/network operations, pre and post-sales engineering, as well as being a technologist focused on cloud and cloud-related eco-systems (Containers, CloudFoundry, Mesos, K8s, FaaS, etc.)

 I am passionate about OpenStack and our community, emerging technologies, implications of technology shifts on datacenter architectures, and driving use-case based technology adoption.